autoplot/documentation/javadoc/org/autoplot/datasource/DataSetSelectorSupport.md

+# org.autoplot.datasource.DataSetSelectorSupport

-# org.autoplot.datasource.DataSetSelectorSupportAdditional actions for the DataSetSelector.
+Additional actions for the DataSetSelector.

 ***
 <a name="browseLocal"></a>
 # browseLocal